Amy Tan: The Joy Luck Club

-Tan began writing her first novel, The Joy Luck Club, while working as a business writer, and joined a writers' workshop, the Squaw Valley Program, to refine her draft.
-She submitted a part of the draft novel as a story titled 'Endgame' to the workshop.
-Author Molly Giles, who was teaching at the workshop, encouraged Tan to send some of her writing to magazines.
-Stories by Tan, drawn from the manuscript of The Joy Luck Club, were published by both FM Magazine and Seventeen, although a story was rejected by the New Yorker.
-Working with agent Sandra Dijkstra, Tan published several other parts of the novel as short stories, before it was sent as a draft novel manuscript.
+Working with Dijkstra, Tan published several other parts of the novel as short stories, before it was sent as a draft novel manuscript.
 She received offers from several major publishing houses, including A.A.
-Knopf, Vintage, Harper & Row, Weidenfeld & Nicolson, Simon and Schuster, and Putnam Books, but declined them all as they offered compensation that she and agent considered to be insufficient.
-She eventually accepted a second offer from Putnam Books, for $50,000 in December 1987.
-The Joy Luck Club, consists of eight related stories about the experiences of four Chinese–American mother–daughter pairs.
+Knopf, Vintage, Harper & Row, Weidenfeld & Nicolson, Simon and Schuster, and Putnam Books, but she declined them all, as they offered compensation that she and the agent considered to be insufficient.
+Tan eventually accepted a second offer from G. P. Putnam's Sons for $50,000 in December 1987.
+The Joy Luck Club consists of eight related stories about the experiences of four Chinese–American mother–daughter pairs.
+Tan dedicated the book to her mother, with the following words: "You asked me, once, what I would remember.
+This, and much more."

+Being a realist, Tan had predicted to her husband that the novel would disappear from the bookstore shelves, after six weeks.
+She thought that most first novels meet that fate, within that time.
+Putnam Books auctioned the reprint rights in April 1989, which were bought by Vintage Books, the trade paperback division of Random House.
+Vintage's successful bid was at US$1.2 million.
+However, Random House decided to alter plans, and Ivy Books was assigned to print the paperback version, first, in the mass-market version, followed by Vintage, for a smaller audience, as a more expensively produced version.
+When the paperback version came out, its hardcover had already undergone 27 printings, with sales of over 200,000 copies.
+By 1991, the book had already been translated into 17 languages.

+The Kitchen God's Wife

 Tan's second novel, The Kitchen God's Wife, also focuses on the relationship between an immigrant Chinese mother and her American-born daughter.
+On its writing inspiration, Tan explained, "My mother said, when I started The Kitchen God's Wife, that she liked The Joy Luck Club very much, it's very fictional, but next time, tell my story."
+Tan added that there are many fictionalized parts in the story narration, too.
+Tan, later, referred to this book as the "much more" that she remembered, as mentioned in the dedication page of her first book.
+This novel is significant, as it narrates a historical period of China between the 1930s and 1940s, including Nanjing Massacre.

+G. P. Putnam's Sons released the book in June 1991 and priced the hardcover at US$21.95.

+Other books

-Tan's third novel, The Hundred Secret Senses, was a departure from the first two novels, in focusing on the relationships between sisters, inspired partly by one of the half-siblings Tan sponsored to the United States.
+Tan's third novel, The Hundred Secret Senses, was a departure from the first two novels, in focusing on the relationships between sisters, inspired, partly, by one of the half-siblings Tan sponsored to the United States.

 Tan's fourth novel, The Bonesetter's Daughter, returns to the theme of an immigrant Chinese woman and her American-born daughter.